alexchantastic/lattice.css/README.md

 # lattice.css

-Lattice is a responsive [flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Using_CSS_flexible_boxes)-based CSS grid framework that utilizes [BEM](http://getbem.com/) naming conventions.
+Lattice is a responsive [flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Using_CSS_flexible_boxes)-based CSS grid library that utilizes [BEM](http://getbem.com/) naming conventions.
 Lattice is fully-featured and is built with customization in mind.

 Lattice is *default first* in that the grid is tuned to whichever viewport size you would prefer to optimize for first.